Chin Hills

-The Chin Hills are a range of mountains in Chin State, northwestern Burma (Myanmar), that extends northward into India's Manipur state.
+The Chin Hills are a range of mountains in Chin State, northwestern Myanmar, that extends northward into India's Manipur state.

 Geography

 The highest peak in the Chin Hills is Khonu Msung, Nat Ma Taung, or Mount Victoria, in southern Chin State, which reaches 3053 m.
-The Chin Hills–Arakan Yoma montane forests ecoregion has diverse forests with pine, camellia and teak.
+The Chin Hills–Arakan Yoma montane forests ecoregion has diverse forests with pine, camellia, and teak.
 Falam is the largest town in the Chin Hills, lying at their southern edge.

 The Chin Hills are the eastern part of the Patkai Range, which includes the Lushai Hills and runs through Nagaland in India, as well as part of Burma.
 The Lushai Hills are frequently discussed with the Chin Hills as the topography, people's culture and history are similar.
 The southern prolongation of the Chin Hills is the Arakan Range (Arakan Yoma), stretching as well from north to south.

 History

-Historically the area of the range has been populated by the Chin people who like their neighbours to the west are a Laimi people.
-In addition to subsistence agriculture the Chin raided the villages of the Burman on the plains of the Myittha and Chindwin rivers, as well as each other.
+Historically, the area of the range has been populated by the Chin people who like their neighbours to the west are a Laimi people.
+In addition to subsistence agriculture, the Chin raided the villages of the Burman on the plains of the Myittha and Chindwin rivers, as well as each other.
 In 1888, the British began a military campaign to end these raids which resulted in pacification of the province by 1896, and it was administratively added to Burma as a special division.

-In the Second World War the hills formed a point of armed conflict between Japanese forces and a combined British and Indian force.
+In the Second World War, the hills formed a point of armed conflict between Japanese forces and a combined British and Indian force.